 The European Council notes that the 2007 EU-Africa Joint Strategy and Action Plan define the scope of cooperation in the areas of counter-terrorism, transnational crime and drug trafficking.
-Both within the EU-Africa Partnership on Mobility, Migration and Employment (MME) and the EU Global Approach to Migration, and the follow up process of the Rabat, Paris and Tripoli conferences, the dialogue on migration should be deepened and intensified with African Partners, focussing on countries along the irregular migration routes to Europe with a view to assisting those countries in their efforts to draw up migration policies and responding to illegal immigration at sea and on the borders.
-Efforts should be made to enhance cooperation, including the swift conclusion ofreadmission agreements, with Algeria, Libya, Morocco and Egypt.
+Both within the EU-Africa Partnership on Mobility, Migration and Employment (MME) and the EU Global Approach to Migration, and the follow up process of the Rabat and Tripoli conferences, the dialogue on migration should be deepened and intensified with African Partners, focusing on countries along the irregular migration routes to Europe, where Libya is particularly important, with a view to assisting those countries in their efforts to draw up migration policies and responding to illegal immigration at sea and on the borders.
+Efforts should be made to conclude agreements on re-admission with Algeria, Libya, Morocco and Egypt.